Interxion: Memberships

-Controlled environment

-All equipment is maintained and continuously monitored in a climate-controlled environment.
-The average temperature inside the cold aisle is controlled between 18 and 25 °C and a humidity level of 50% ± 10%.
-Multiple air conditioning units provide redundant capacity.
-Early warning systems installed as standard detect hot spots before they become a problem.
+Co-location services

 Energy efficiency

 After joining the Green Grid association in 2008 and becoming a Contributor Member and part of the Advisory Council, Interxion has committed to continuously investigate efficiency opportunities such as free cooling as standard, ground water cooling, and waste heat re-use.
 Continuous monitoring and measuring provides information about the environments and enables identification of opportunities to improve efficiency.
 The flexible design provides a scalable infrastructure model.

 Connectivity

 Interxion connects to more than 400 individual carriers and ISPs as well as 18 European Internet exchanges.
 This is part of the carrier-neutral data centre concept.